IsaiahCoding/ForeScoreFinal/client/README.md

 - Enter Past Score form allows logged in user to add past scores and update their past rounds table.
 - Route also renders users Average Score for all past rounds entered.

+**User Info Route**
+- Allows the logged in user to update their username